 Here are five quick tips for getting the best pico de gallo.

 - Use ripe red tomatoes.
 Roma tomatoes have the best flavor for pico de gallo since they are less watery, but any ripe red tomato will do.
 Before chopping the tomatoes, core and remove the seeds.
-Grape or cherry tomatoes can also be used just chop them into small pieces.
+Grape or cherry tomatoes can also be used.
+Just chop them into small pieces.

 - Let it sit.
 Making it 10 to 20 minutes in advance will give the ingredients more time to marinate together to get the best flavor.
 Stir just before serving.